mendhak/smashtest-tutorial/README.md

 The dialog disappears.

-You can then perform a search.
+You can perform a search:

 ```
 Type 'hello world[enter]' into 'input'